LeMikaelF/blog/_posts/2025-01-17-non-deterministic-spel-compilation.md

   }
   return children;
 }

+// implementations of the AST nodes...
 ```

-Now if we use this parser and run it through the test at the beginning of this article, we'll see that the expression now compiles just
+Now if we use this custom parser to run the test at the beginning of this article, we'll see that it now passes, and the expression compiles
-fine!
+just fine!

 ## Applying this to a Logback Filter